joel-beck/joel-beck/README.md

 My name is Joel, I am currently enrolled in the master's program of Applied Statistics at the University of Göttingen

 - 👨‍💻 In my primary role, I analyze and visualize data to build Machine Learning models with R and Python
-- 📦 I enjoy developing custom packages in R and Python to organize new software
+- 📦 I enjoy package development in R and Python according to best practices with modern tooling
-- 🌱 Aspiring to become a Full-Stack Data Scientist I am continuously learning new skills including SQL, Bash and DevOps tools & best practices
+- 🌱 Aspiring to grow as a developer I am continuously learning new technologies including Typescript, Bash and DevOps tools
 -  Throughout the last year I developed a passion for all kinds of automation software in the Apple ecosystem to level up my workflow
 - ✉️ Reach out to me on [Linkedin](https://www.linkedin.com/in/joelbeck07), [Twitter](https://twitter.com/joelbeck07) and [Mastodon](https://fosstodon.org/@joelbeck)